FifthSurprise/afreshcup-topics/engineering-management/team-lead-and-developer-resources.md

 Developers mentoring other developers: practices I've seen work well]]
   * [Heroes and Juniors: Increasing Engineering Team Velocity](https://medium.com/@bellmar/heroes-and-juniors-increasing-engineering-team-velocity-97ce6a59103e)
   * [Ten Principles for Growth as an Engineer](https://medium.com/@daniel.heller/ten-principles-for-growth-69015e08c35b)
+  * [How to Deal With a Tech Lead Who Doesn’t Give You Enough Feedback](https://builtin.com/software-engineering-perspectives/tech-lead-feedback) - Don't be that lead.

 ## OKRs